DevilishSpirits/arcollect/README.md

 ## Supported platforms
 Currently these platforms are supported :

-* **[ArtStation](https://www.artstation.com/)** - You have `Save in Arcollect` buttons on top of artworks on artworks pages.
-Support is limited.
+* **[ArtStation](https://www.artstation.com/)** - You have `Save in Arcollect` next to the download button on artworks.
+Porfolios are not supported yet.
 * **[DeviantArt](https://www.deviantart.com/)** - You have a `Save in Arcollect` button below the artwork.
 Support is limited.
 * **[e621](https://e621.net/)**/**[e926](https://e926.net)** - You have a `Save in Arcollect` button below the artwork.
 * **[FurAffinity](https://www.furaffinity.net/)** - You have a `Save in Arcollect` button below the artwork.

 ## Contributing
-**I am not in the mood of accepting contributions.** When I'll accept contribution, you might read something like this draft that imply that I made and published more work that I intend to do :

-*Currently Arcollect is limited to what I use and my abilities.
-But it is built with extensibility and platform agnostism in mind.*
+I am open to contributions but keep in mind that this is a personal project, not a community driven thing.
+Arcollect mostly have what I use and can do with time, but it is built with extensibility and platform agnostism in mind.

-*Your favorite platform may be missing.
-Read `NEW-PLATFORM.md` (this is important !) to learn how to integrate your platform then feel free to code the extension and share your work.*
+Your favorite platform is likely missing, with a content-script in `webextension` you can add support into Arcollect.
+Chromiums and macOS support are also welcome.
+This project also lack internationalization, translations and real font rendering.

-*Chromiums and macOS support are also welcome.
-Please, keep things simple and cross-patform, you have C++ and the SDL, use them.
-However, there is platform specific integration and you may do these aside the core.*
+Please, keep things simple and cross-patform, you have C++, a modern SDL and a bunch of dependencies, use them.
+Platform specific integrations are good while lightweight and simple.
+As an example, Arcollect is a GNOME search provider not using GNOME libs but FreeDesktop ones.

-*This project also lack internationalization, translations and real font rendering.*

 ## Installation
 Recent Linux distributions and Microsoft Windows with Firefox are supported.

 I recommend you to grab a prebuilt package from the [latest release](https://github.com/DevilishSpirits/arcollect/releases/tag/v0.12) and to checkout his [README.md](https://github.com/DevilishSpirits/arcollect/tree/v0.12#readme).
 You must install/upgrade the webextension in your web-browser to use Arcollect.

-If you want to build the software yourself, grab the source code, install Meson (>0.57.1), dbus on UNIX-like, SQLite, SDL2_ttf (a special version of SDL2 is required), OpenImageIO, lcms2 and libcurl.
-CMake may also be needed.
+If you want to build the software yourself, grab the source code, install Meson (>0.57.1), dbus on UNIX-like, SQLite, SDL2_ttf, OpenImageIO, lcms2 and libcurl.
+CMake is also required to configure some dependencies.
 Then checkout the [packaging guide](https://github.com/DevilishSpirits/arcollect/tree/master/packaging#readme) for your system or open a shell in source root and then :

 ```sh
 	# Ensure that you have a working version of Meson